 I’ve probably re-told the above story to a dozen mentees over the years (always giving credit to David of course).
 He was an example of how to be a zealous advocate professionally.
 He passed seven years and just a few days after another great mentor of mine, Dean Booth.
 Dean’s telling me of “war stories” is what inspired this blog.
 Like his good friend David, he taught through war stories.
 So I thought I would post the remembrance of a few of those teaching moments from Dean (that I know he shared with David) that was published in the Fulton County Daily Report seven years ago today CLICK HERE FOR ARTICLE. (btw, here is the original)

 I have been blessed to have amazing mentors.
-I actually presented a CLE at the State Bar on the art of mentorship last year and a lot of my material was drawn from what I learned from Dean and David.
-This was my PowerPoint from the CLE.
-My thoughts and prayers are with the Flint family during this difficult time.
+I actually presented a CLE at the State Bar on the art of mentorship in 2019 and a lot of my material was drawn from what I learned from Dean and David.
+It was great to relive some of those war stories with some younger lawyers who hadn’t heard them yet!

 Jason W. Graham, Jason has a boutique complex commercial litigation practice at Graham Legal, LLC, email@example.com